LukasBommes/PV-Hawk/README.md

 Note, that the image was built on a machine with Ubuntu 20.04 LTS.
 Transferability to other operating systems is not guaranteed.
 If you run into issue with the prebuild image, please build the image from source as specified above.

-## Drone and Camera Setup
+## 3 Drone and Camera Setup

-video format: 16-bit TIFF stack
+### Drone and camera model

+We used a DJI matrice V200 drone with a [DJI Zenmuse XT2](https://www.dji.com/de/zenmuse-xt2) thermal camera (variant with 13 millimeter focal length) for the development of PV Mapper.
+We recommed using the same camera as compatibility with other camera models can not be guaranteed at the current development stage of the PV Mapper project.

+If you still want to use a different camera model please read [Using a different camera model](#using-a-different-camera-model-optional).

+[talk about the use of RTK GPS]

+### Camera settings

+PV Mapper expects as input multipage TIFF stacks, in which each page is a single-channel 16-bit radiometric TIFF image.
+Tus, when using DJI Zenmuse XT2, you have to set the IR video output format to "TIFF".

+### Calibrate camera

+PV Mapper requires calibrated parameters of a pinhole camera model for the georeferencing of PV modules.
+To obtain these parameters a camera calibration needs to be performed.
+Calibration needs to be performed only once for a camera.

+Calibration requires a target similar to the one [here](https://docs.opencv.org/3.4/dc/dbb/tutorial_py_calibration.html) but usable in the IR spectrum.
+To this end, your target needs to be made of materials with different thermal emissivity.
+We obtained good results using black foil squares applied to a white polymer panel.
+Also make sure that images are as blur-free as possible with good contrast between white and black squares.

+We provide a Jupyter notebook for camera calibration in `calibration/01_calibrate.iypnb`.
+Information on the usage is provided in the script.

+[how to run calibration in an interactive docker session jupyter notebook]

-#### Record IR Videos
+## 4 Record IR videos

-#### Calibrate Camera
+PV-Mapper requires IR videos of PV plants acquired by a drone in a specific manner, which we will briefly outline in the following.

+[...]

+[Requirements on the flight trajectory, scaning of rows, no rotations, etc.]

-## Usage
+## 5 Usage

-#### Step 1: Run Docker image
+### Step 1: Run Docker image

-You have to run the PV Mapper in an interactive terminal session inside the Docker image that you built in the previous steps.
+You have to run the PV-Mapper in an interactive terminal session inside the Docker image that you built in the previous steps.
 Before doing so, make sure access control of your machine's X server is disabled by running
 ```
 xhost +
 ```